-- is disabled; - has special educational needs (whether or not they have a statutory education, health and care plan) or is underachieving academically and not working to their full potential. - is a young carer; - is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups; - is frequently missing/goes missing from care or from home; - is misusing drugs or alcohol themselves; - Is at risk of modern slavery, trafficking or exploitation; - is in a family circumstance presenting challenges for the child, such as substance abuse, adult mental health problems or domestic abuse; - has returned home to their family from care; - is showing early signs of abuse and/or neglect; - is at risk of being radicalised or exploited: - is a privately fostered child.
+- is disabled; - needs a social worker (Children in Need & Child Protection Plans) - has special educational needs (whether or not they have a statutory education, health and care plan) or is underachieving academically and not working to their full potential. - requires mental health support - is a young carer; - is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups; - is frequently missing/goes missing from care or from home; - is misusing drugs or alcohol themselves; - is at risk of modern slavery, trafficking or exploitation; - is in a family circumstance presenting challenges for the child, such as substance abuse, adult mental health problems or domestic abuse; - has returned home to their family from care; - is showing early signs of abuse and/or neglect; - is at risk of being radicalised or exploited; - is a privately fostered child.